Burnout Is All about the Workplace Not the Employee

 The Well-Being Strategy

-When an organization makes employee well-being a priority of its work culture and provides them unlimited access to terrific tools that help them lead healthier lives, they are more likely to experience burnout less and take fewer sick day leaves.
+When an organisation makes employee well-being a priority of its work culture and provides them unlimited access to terrific tools that help them lead healthier lives, they are more likely to experience burnout less and take fewer sick day leaves.

 Train Managers To Prevent Burnout